 Types of Honeymoons in the Himalayas

-Needless to say, the stress of wedding planning, greeting long-forgotten relatives and meeting your new family is stressful at the moment.
+The stress of wedding planning, greeting long-forgotten relatives, and meeting your new family is stressful at the moment.
 However, you’ll both be glad to have time to yourself and reflect on the magnitude of activities that unfolded in the days past.

-So, choose wisely, my friends and consider your significant other and plan the greatest escapade!
+So, choose wisely, my friends, and consider your significant other and plan the most fabulous escapade!

 A Honeymoon with Adventure on mind